Matteo-Scerbo/RAVES-Preprocessing/README.md

       index of a propagation path.
 Zero elements (not reported in the file) denote invalid paths;
       patch and path indices both start from 1.
 This is one of the files which should be copied in the Unity asset folder.
+- `path_delays.csv`
+    - Propagation path delays, in seconds.
+Given by the path lengths (see below) divided by the sound speed, which is computed based on the given temperature.
 - `path_lengths.csv`
     - Propagation path lengths, in meters.
 Defined as the average distance between pairs of points in the double surface integral between the two surface patches at either end of the